Matii96/rental-system/README.md

 ## Description

-Production-ready basic managment system for movie and book rental using Nest.js and Nx workspace.
+Production-ready basic managment system for items (currently movies and books) rental using [Nest.js](https://nestjs.com) and [Nx workspace](https://nx.dev).
 Built as a case-study of complex problems related to distributed microservices systems and solutions for them.

 ## Requirements